Summer Program Teaching Assistant Position

 · Tracks and records individual and overall course grades in multiple formats, including but not limited to entering grade results in spreadsheets or on the online learning management system (Blackboard).

-· Maintains weekly office hours to communicate in person with students as needed.
+· Maintains weekly virtual office hours to communicate with students as needed.

 · Receives and promptly responds to student inquiries regarding grades, assignments, and course material.

 · Plans, schedules, and facilitates weekly TA sessions.

 · Plans, schedules, and facilitates review sessions for exams.